Precise Dynamics of Diagonal Linear Networks: A Unifying Analysis by Dynamical Mean-Field Theory: DMFT ANALYSIS

 \section{DMFT ANALYSIS}

 We apply Dynamical Mean-Field Theory (DMFT) to the gradient flow \eqref{eq:df_dln} with randomness coming from samples $\bx_1,\dots,\bx_n$.
 DMFT is a technique from statistical physics that provides a low-dimensional effective description by averaging out microscopic fluctuations, thereby capturing the macroscopic behavior of high-dimensional systems in a tractable manner.
+In particular, the DMFT equation consists of stochastic process that characterize the high-dimensional dynamics of the model parameters and deterministic functions called \emph{correlation} and \emph{response} functions which encode the evolution of the macroscopic properties of the system.